stoneboat/stoneboat.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student in <a href='https://www.cs.purdue.edu/people/graduate-students/wei402.html'>CS</a>, at Purdue
+subtitle: PhD student in <a href='https://www.cs.purdue.edu/people/graduate-students/wei402.html'>CS</a>

 profile:
   align: right